guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >  }
 >}
 >```

+The `prevent_destroy` option is useful to prevent resources from getting accidentally deleted.

+>[!note]
+>Meta arguments can be used within any resource block to change the behavior of resources.
+That depends on for defining explicit dependency between resources and the lifecycle rules, which define how the resources should be created, updated and destroyed within TerraForm.
 ###### <span style="color: #98971a">Built-in Functions</span>

 Terraform language has many built-in functions that can be used in expressions to transform and combine values.
 Some functions accept a singular arguments, others multiple arguments and some accept just a specific data type.